emmacadavra/ci-portfolio1-spc/TESTING.md

 #### **Footer Links**

 I tested the Footer's social media links in the same way I tested the Header's Navigation Bar/Hamburger Menu links and the links in Section One.
+First, I hovered over each one with a cursor to ensure that the link being hovered over changed colour in line with the styling applied to it.
+Then, I checked the link that appeared at the bottom of the web page that indicated where the link would direct the user.
+Finally, I clicked each link to confirm that they opened in a new tab on all browsers so as not to interrupt the user's experience.

 ### **Bugs**